-CALGreen is updated on a regular basis, with the most recent approved update consisting of the 2022 California Green Building Code Standards that became effective on January 1, 20232.
-The Project would be required to comply with the applicable standards in place at the time plan check submittals were made in 2022 (25).
+CALGreen is updated on a regular basis, with the most recent approved update consisting of the 2022 California Green Building Code Standards that will be effective on January 1, 2023.
+The Project would be required to comply with the applicable standards in place at the time plan check submittals are made (19).